 Yes!
 We use Digital Ocean internally to host our development systems using NginX, PHP-FPM, and MariaDB.
 Digital Ocean is a non-managed VPS environment featuring high performance SSD storage on all systems.

 Amazon Web Services EC2

 Yes!
 Memberium works great on EC2 with ELB, Route 53, S3 and Cloudfront.

 Yes!.
 Memberium works on both HostGator cPanel and Managed WordPress plans.
 In the past, Memberium required IonCube which was not available on the Managed WordPress plans.
 As of January 2020, Memberium does not require IonCube and can work in environments where the IonCube Loader is not present.

 Hosts to Avoid

 Yes, Memberium runs on DreamHost.
-HOWEVER we do not recommend hosting any business site on Dreamhost.
-We also strongly caution against using their low cost shared hosting plans as their servers are very heavily used, and running a membership site is more resource intensive than your average WordPress website.
-DreamHost has been plagued over the years with downtime and capacity issues, and will take no responsibility for breaking your site during upgrades.
+HOWEVER, we do not recommend hosting any business site on Dreamhost.
+We also strongly caution against using their low cost shared hosting plans as their servers are very heavily used, and running a membership site is more resource-intensive than your average WordPress website.
+DreamHost has been plagued over the years with downtime and capacity issues and will take no responsibility for breaking your site during upgrades.
 We do not recommend using them for your business.
-DreamHost provides instructions for installing IonCube on DreamHost.
-You may also need to disable the PHP Xcache extension.

 No. Pantheon is not designed for more intensive plugins such as membership sites.
 We recommend WP Engine instead.